 A spa weekend at a hotel is a great way to bring tranquility to the back-to-school rush.
 Whether you’re looking for a massage, skincare services, mediation or other treatments, check out destination spas near you or consider attractive business-oriented hotels that can have good weekend rates.
 Local and state residents may get discounts of 15-30% for spa treatments, especially as part of a room booking.
 Signing up for a hotel chain’s newsletter may help you access money-saving deals.
 And consider your credit cards: A spa treatment may be included if you book a room through your card’s hotel network or, at a minimum, you’ll earn points.

 Travel agents, too, have access to special offers, whether it’s Liberty Travel or Virtuoso.
-And some great offers are part of your NEA membership benefits, including NEA Vacations online deals for stays at chains from Hyatt and Hilton to Marriott to the luxurious Ritz-Carlton.
-You can also buy Spafinder gift cards from NEA Click & Save and earn WOWPoints (it’s like cash!) to use on future purchases.
+And some great offers are part of your NEA membership benefits, including NEA Travel hotel deals from chains such as Hyatt and Hilton to Marriott to the luxurious Ritz-Carlton.
+You’ll also find special deals on resort stays.
+You can also check for spa gift cards through NEA Discount Marketplace and earn cash back rewards when you shop.
 Finally, when you want to attain total bliss, remember that old school is new style these days.
 Talking to a hotel manager by phone to negotiate room rates and treatment discounts can be a successful tactic.

 Head outdoors to hike, bike or kayak

 Returning to the classroom means more time inside, so a road trip with recreation in the great outdoors may be your perfect end-of-summer recharge.
 Consider how much time you want to drive to do your favorite sport and pick a destination, whether it’s the Catskills in New York or Minnesota’s lakes.
 Lodging can be a big part of road-trip costs, so look for room discounts.
-NEA Click & Save has hotel offerings from many chains.
-NEA members also receive a 20% discount at all Red Roof Inn locations.
+NEA Travel has hotel offerings from many chains.

 Not sure what to do?
 An alternative to planning a trip from scratch may be joining an existing group.
 Research local and regional hiking, biking and kayaking clubs and associations; some list reasonably priced excursions.
 In Washington State, for example, Washington Bikes has extensive online resources; California Kayak Friends is good for paddlers.
 Wherever you go, breathe deep and enjoy a final summer escape.